 If you use Dropbox and are worried about Dropbox being able to see your files, you can create an encrypted VeraCrypt container inside your Dropbox folder.
 In this way, all files placed in the mounted container will be encrypted before being uploaded to Dropbox, and decrypted locally for viewing.

 Of course, this does not make sharing and collaborating on files easy, but it does secure them against prying eyes.
 Android users are also in luck, as the EDS (full) app allows you to browse and open VeraCrypt encrypted volumes when on the move (the free EDS Lite is compatible with TrueCrypt containers.)

 Other TrueCrypt forks

 The main rival to VeraCrypt is Ciphershed, which is also a fork based off the original TrueCrypt code.
 Unlike VeraCrypt, Ciphershed is fully compatible with legacy TrueCrypt containers, but is generally considered not as secure.
-A full discussion on the subject is available here, which includes the following statement,

 ‘As the author of VeraCrypt, I can say that the main difference with CipherShed is related to security:

 - Since 2013, we choose to enhance the key derivation because the TrueCrypt approach doesn't offer the same security as in 2004 when it was released.
 This explains why TrueCrypt containers can't be supported anymore in VeraCrypt (a conversion tool is planned).